TakiCode/Search-Algorithms-BFS-DFS-A-/README.md

 **Functions Provided :**
    * You find different functions to create the scenario and display the path estimated withing the search functions ( No modify needed however You're free to add some features ) :
-       - [CreateScenario](https://github.com/AissamDjahnine/Search-Algorithms-in-AI/blob/master/CreateScenario.m),[DisplayScenario](https://github.com/AissamDjahnine/Search-Algorithms-in-AI/blob/master/DisplayScenario.m) : Create the scenario as a map.We first select the **TARGET** node, then the **Obstacles** ( follow instructions ) and finely the **START** node .See figure
+       - [CreateScenario],[DisplayScenario] : Create the scenario as a map.We first select the **TARGET** node, then the **Obstacles** ( follow instructions ) and finely the **START** node .See figure

 Target Node        |    Obstacles         |      Start Node
 :-----------------:|:--------------------:|:-------------------:
 <img src="https://github.com/AissamDjahnine/Search-Algorithms-in-AI/blob/master/files./target.jpg" width="250"> |  <img src="https://github.com/AissamDjahnine/Search-Algorithms-in-AI/blob/master/files./obstacle.jpg" width="250"> | <img src="https://github.com/AissamDjahnine/Search-Algorithms-in-AI/blob/master/files./start.jpg" width="250">

- - [AnimatePath](https://github.com/AissamDjahnine/Search-Algorithms-in-AI/blob/master/filesAnimatePath.m) : Display the founded path on the scenario
+ - [AnimatePath] : Display the founded path on the scenario
- - [Matrix2List](https://github.com/AissamDjahnine/Search-Algorithms-in-AI/blob/master/Matrix2List.m) : Converts an incident matrix to an incident list
+ - [Matrix2List] : Converts an incident matrix to an incident list
- - [IncidentMatrix](https://github.com/AissamDjahnine/Search-Algorithms-in-AI/blob/master/IncidentMatrix.m) : This function creates the incident matrix based on the scneario defined on the graphical interface form script main.m
+ - [IncidentMatrix] : This function creates the incident matrix based on the scneario defined on the graphical interface form script main.m
- - [IncidentList](https://github.com/AissamDjahnine/Search-Algorithms-in-AI/blob/master/IncidentList.m) : This function creates the incident List based on the scneario defined on the graphical interface form script main.m
+ - [IncidentList] : This function creates the incident List based on the scneario defined on the graphical interface form script main.m
- - [IncidentMatrix2](https://github.com/AissamDjahnine/Search-Algorithms-in-AI/blob/master/IncidentMatrix2.m) , [IncidentList2](https://github.com/AissamDjahnine/Search-Algorithms-in-AI/blob/master/IncidentList2.m) :same functions as above but uses irregular costs , check [update_nodes](https://github.com/AissamDjahnine/Search-Algorithms-in-AI/blob/master/Updates_Nodes.m).
+ - [IncidentMatrix2] , [IncidentList2] :same functions as above but uses irregular costs , check [update_nodes].

 ## Execution & tests :